DeepGraphLearning/torchdrug/doc/source/tutorials/reasoning.rst

                          gpus=[0, 1, 2, 3], batch_size=64)
     solver.train(num_epoch=10)

 Here, ``gpus`` specifies the GPUs on which we would like to train the model.
 We may specify multiple GPUs by using the form as above.
 For ``num_epoch``, we can reduce the value for efficiency purpose.

-After model training, we can further use the following codes to evaluate the model on the validation set:
+After model training, we can further use the following codes to evaluate the model on the validation set

 .. code:: python